About the IATI Datastore

 Launch of the IATI Datastore Query Builder

 The IATI Datastore Query Builder was launched for testing at the end of 2019 and is currently in a pre-launch phase and will be officially launched in 2020.
-We do not recommend that users migrate any tools which currently utilise the old Datastore until the new Datastore has been officially launched.
+We do not recommend that users migrate any tools which currently utilise the old Datastore and its query builder until the new Datastore has been officially launched.

 Datastore maintenance and contacts